 The crucial evidential point in many of these cases is what the state of mind of the accused person was when a transaction was started.
 In the following situations, a defendant cannot be convicted of the offence:

 Where a defendant honestly believed at the time of asking for the services that he or she would pay for them

 Where the defendant forgot to pay after the fact

 Where a genuine dispute over payment arose after the provision for the service

 Where a company director thought that he would be able to pay later down the line, even if the company did not have the money at the time

-Sentences for obtaining services dishonestly under section 11 Fraud Act 2006 are a maximum of 5 years in prison.
+Sentences for obtaining services dishonestly under section 11 Fraud Act 2006 carry a maximum of 5 years in prison.
 Sentences of a shorter amount of time are possible, and for less serious offences the sentence might be a community sentence or a fine.

 In a serious case, even when the evidence is overwhelming and the client has to plead guilty, sometimes prison can be avoided if the defence solicitor, barrister, and client work together to present the judge with good mitigation about the client and his case.
-Of course, there are no hundred percent guarantees, but a proactive approach by the defence team can go a long way.
+Of course, there are no guarantees, but a proactive approach by the defence team can go a long way.